Bernard B. Jacobs Theatre: 2000s to present

 The Royale hosted a revival of the play Copenhagen in 2000, which ran 326 performances.
 The theater then staged One Flew Over the Cuckoo's Nest and John Leguizamo's solo show Sexaholix in 2001, as well as The Elephant Man and Jackie Mason's solo comedy Prune Danish the next year.
 As part of a settlement with the United States Department of Justice in 2003, the Shuberts agreed to improve disabled access at their 16 landmarked Broadway theaters, including the Royale.
 Also in 2003, the Royale hosted the short-lived revivals Ma Rainey's Black Bottom and "Master Harold"...and the Boys, as well as the more successful Anna in the Tropics.
 The next year, the Royale held the productions A Raisin in the Sun and 'night, Mother.

-In September 2004, the Shubert Organization's board of directors voted to rename the Royale for its longtime president Bernard B. Jacobs, as well as the neighboring Plymouth for then-current president Gerald Schoenfeld.
+In September 2004, the Shubert Organization's board of directors voted to rename the Royale for its longtime president Bernard B. Jacobs (1916–1996), as well as the neighboring Plymouth for then-current president Gerald Schoenfeld.
 The two theaters were officially renamed with a marquee replacement ceremony on May 9, 2005.
 While Jacobs's family was "thrilled", the renaming was controversial among producers and theatrical fans, despite the longstanding tradition of renaming Broadway houses after their producers.
 The play Glengarry Glen Ross opened just before the renaming and had 137 performances.
 This was followed in 2006 by the short-running drama Three Days of Rain and Martin Short's biographical revue Fame Becomes Me; the Jacobs also hosted a memorial for Lloyd Richards the same year.
 Further productions of the late 2000s included Frost/Nixon and Rock 'n' Roll in 2007; The Country Girl and 13 in 2008; and God of Carnage in 2009.

 The Jacobs hosted Bloody Bloody Andrew Jackson in 2010, as well as That Championship Season and The Mountaintop in 2011.
 The musical Once opened at the Jacobs in 2012 and was a hit, running for nearly three years.
 Once was followed by the comedy It's Only a Play in 2015.
 The Jacobs hosted two musicals over the following two years: The Color Purple (2015) and Bandstand (2017).
 Following were the dramas The Iceman Cometh and The Ferryman in 2018, as well as Betrayal in 2019.
 The theater closed on March 12, 2020, due to the COVID-19 pandemic.
 It reopened on November 15, 2021, with previews of Company, which ran until July 2022.
 Following the closure of Company, the theater hosted Almost Famous from November 2022 to January 2023.
-New York City Center's production of Parade opened at the Jacobs in March 2023 and is planned to run until August.
+New York City Center's production of Parade transferred to the Jacobs in March 2023 and ran until August.
+This was followed in April 2024 by La Jolla Playhouse's transfer of the musical The Outsiders, which has occupied the theater since.

 Notable productions

 Productions are listed by the year of their first performance.
+This list only includes Broadway shows; it does not include films screened at the theater, nor does it include shows that were taped there.